stenflo/judex/README.md

 ### Extra points for:
 * More exchanges
 * Allow user to switch to different markets (the BTC_DOGE market for example)
-* Highlight if the books overlap (ie bids on Bittrex overlap with asks on Poloniex)
+* Highlight if the books overlap (i.e. bids on Bittrex overlap with asks on Poloniex)
 * Actively updating the combined order book based on actual trades from the exchanges
 * Unit Tests